emcd/python-accretive/README.rst

 An accretive namespace, similar to ``types.SimpleNamespace``, is available.
 This namespace can be initialized from multiple iterables and from keyword arguments.
-(Keyword arguments shown below; see documentation for more detail.)
+(Keyword arguments shown below; see documentation for additional forms of initialization.)

 .. doctest:: readme-namespace